RANDCorporation/optic/README.md

     limitations of those methods.
 In contrast, the optimal model we identified—the autoregressive (AR) model—showed a lot of promise.
-    That said, do not just take our word for it; try it out with your own data and see how various approaches perform relative to another.
+    That said, do not just take our word for it; try it out with your own data and see how various approaches perform relative to one another.
 See the “Usage” section for details.

 2. In Griffin et al.
     ([2023](#ref-griffinMethodologicalConsiderationsEstimating2023)), we